Legal fight that delayed building Snohomish to Woodinville trail along rail line over

 SNOHOMISH — Snohomish County’s conversion of an unused rail line into a future bicycle and pedestrian trail segment from Snohomish to Woodinville cleared major hurdles with the federal rail authority in the past eight weeks.

 On July 11, the Surface Transportation Board (STB) issued the county a Certificate of Interim Trail Use.
-It is a breakthrough that lets the county go ahead with the trail, formalizing a change in use which
+It is a breakthrough that lets the county go ahead with the trail, formalizing a change in use which short-line railroad operators GNP RLY had held up in court for years.

-In the courts was the county’s part of the Eastside Rail Corridor which the county is calling the Centennial Trail South.
+In the courts was the county’s part of the Eastside Rail Corridor which the county is calling the Centennial Trail South

 The breakthrough came after the county filed to the STB in October seeking to get a decision of adverse abandonment: The rail line hasn’t been used for years, and the county owns it, so strip the railroad’s rights.